your-tools/tsrc/docs/code-manifesto.md

   ...
 ```

-# Doc strings and comments
+# Doc strings and comments in production code

 First off, bad comments are worse that no comments.

 Also note that you should use comments to explain **why**, never **what**.
 If the **what** is no clear, it means the behavior of the function or method cannot be easily understood by reading implementation, and so you should fix the implementation instead.

 In conclusion, use comments and doc strings sparingly: that way, they will not rot and they will stay useful.

+Note: this does not apply for tests (see below).

 # Collections